Blackcat56/DeckersCreek_Gage/README.md

 ## Data source:

-The data source that I will be using is https://waterdata.usgs.gov/wv/nwis/current/?type=flow&group_key=county_cd.
-This is the same website that we used for the Git Hub Rivers EX.
-Another source that  I could use is the National Weather Service (https://water.weather.gov/ahps2/hydrograph.php?gage=dckw2&wfo=pbz) for setting the flood stages.
+The data source that I will be using is [this] (https://waterdata.usgs.gov/wv/nwis/current/?type=flow&group_key=county_cd).
+It is the same website that we used for the Git Hub Rivers EX.
+Another source that  I could use is the [National Weather Service] (https://water.weather.gov/ahps2/hydrograph.php?gage=dckw2&wfo=pbz) for setting the flood stages.
 The National Weather service has their flood stage with the flow measurements(cfs) thus I can use their stream flows to write a line in the loop to define the flood stages.
-I will use the manual for the National Weather Service source as a reference when classifying flood stages.  (http://www.nws.noaa.gov/directives/sym/pd01009050curr.pdf).
+I will use the [manual] (http://www.nws.noaa.gov/directives/sym/pd01009050curr.pdf) for the National Weather Service source as a reference when classifying flood stages.

 ## Prerequisites